i-c-stratigraphy/subcommission-jurassic/pages/our-work.md

 Candidates locations for the Global Stratotype Section and Point are at Thoux, Provence, SE France ([Pellenard _et al_.
 (2014)](https://vjs.pgi.gov.pl/article/view/26592)) and Redcliff Point, Dorset, SW England ([Melendez & Page (2015)](https://vjs.pgi.gov.pl/article/view/26644).

-The chair of the working group for definition of the base of the Oxfordian Stage is Kevin Page, Camborne School of Mines, University of Exeter, Penryn Campus, Cornwall, TR10 9FE, UK.
-K.Page[AT]exeter.ac.uk
+The co-chairs of the working group for definition of the base of the Oxfordian Stage are Kevin Page and Pierre Pellenard.
+The secretary is Ewa Głowniak.

 Papers on sections that are also relevant include:
 Dubki section, Saratov area, Russia